 Helen Maria Faliveno, the founder of My Mindful Movement, takes a similar position.
 “I personally don’t think you need a niche to become a successful influencer.
 I feel the niche is ‘you’ and your personality.
 Being true to who you are will attract the right audience,” the fitness instructor says.
 “I have tried to niche down in the past, but I ended up alienating a lot of loyal followers, so I reverted.
 And although I may seem like a jack of all trades, my core beliefs and my personality is still the common thread.”

 You need a clear “why” to guide your choice of content topics.
 For example, Malvika Sheth creates fashion and beauty content to empower individuality for young women of color, especially South Asian women.
 When you share content around topics you’re passionate about, you demonstrate authenticity and originality — two important qualities for earning trust online and building a loyal following.
-Your audience is smart — they can easily tell the difference between creators who genuinely care about what they share with their community, and those who are just chasing the numbers.

-3. Create a content strategy
+Step 7: Create a thorough content strategy

+A content strategy is a high-level plan that spells out the goals for your content, the target audience, the type of content you’ll put out, and how you would measure its success.
 While the general rule is that you should have a content strategy before you start putting out content, this isn’t always the case with the creator ecosystem.
-You can publish content first and use the engagement metrics — likes, shares, comments, and saves — to guage the type of content your audience prefers to see on your page.
+You can publish content first and use the engagement metrics — likes, shares, comments, and saves — to gauge the type of content your audience prefers to see on your page.

 For example, in the beginning of her creator journey, Folasade Daini was sharing content primarily about relationships and godly dating.
 However, feedback from her audience has helped her diversify the types of content she produces.